drakaris/nightshade/async-lib-throttle/README.md

 Populates a CSV file with all URLs from a given target.

 ## Getting Started
-Navigate into the `manual-throttle` folder and find `server.js`.
+Navigate into the `async-lib-throttle` folder and find `server.js`.
 To start the scraper, from terminal, run: `node server.js`
 ___

 ## How It Works
-The `manual-throttle` version uses a custom `global.throttle` control variable to decide if a request can be made.
-As long as the condition `global.throttle < config.concurrency` is satisfied a request is made.
+The `async-lib-throttle` version uses `async.js` package, in particular `async.queue()` which takes an additional parameter that determines concurrency. `config.concurrency` is directly used here.

 `global.urlStack`, `global.completed` and `global.writerStack` hold URLs through different phases of the operation.

-The `manual-throttle` version has the ability to continue scraping from the most recent URL in the CSV output file.
+The `async-lib-throttle` version has the ability to continue scraping from the most recent URL in the CSV output file.
 The scraper only needs to be `restarted` to resume scraping.
 ___

 ## Default Settings